ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 You can show or hide a given Overlay by clicking its {% inlineicon visible 20 inverted %}Visible Button{% endinlineicon %} icon.
 You can reorder the Overlays by dragging them up or down.
 This can be helpful for organization, but if you have any Overlays that overlap, the items that are listed higher on the list are “above” the items lower on the list.
 This is called z-order or z-index.

 If you need to further organize, you can create folders to group Overlays.
 Click the {% inlineicon addgroup 50 inverted %}Add Group Button{% endinlineicon %} icon to create a new folder.
 Drag Overlays onto the folders to organize.
+Folders can be hidden or shown just like individual Overlays using the {% inlineicon visible 20 inverted %}Visible Button{% endinlineicon %} icon.

 ### Locking Overlays